omerbsezer/Fast-Terraform/SAMPLE06-EKS-ManagedNodes-Blueprint.md

 - how to create EKS cluster with managed nodes using BluePrints and Modules.

 **Notes:**
-- We are using EKS Blueprints to provision EKS cluster with managed nodes easily.
+- EKS Blueprint is used to provision EKS cluster with managed nodes easily.
-- Tf file creates 65 Resources
-- It takes ~30 mins to provision cluster.
+- TF file creates 65 Resources, it takes ~30 mins to provision cluster.
 - EKS Blueprint is used from:
   - https://github.com/aws-ia/terraform-aws-eks-blueprints
 - Gameserver example is updated and run: